 Weingut Robert Rapp

 In rainy periods, parts of the path may be affected by wetness.
 In case of high water in the Nahe floodplain, please use the cycle path on the old railway line.
 The diversion is signposted.
 The critical water levels for accessibility can be found at Hochwasser-rlp.de .
 The critical levels are Boos from 2.00 metres, Bad Kreuznach from 3.50 metres.
-From these water levels onwards, the paths become very difficult to pass, you should choose the diversions.
+From these water levels, the paths become very difficult to pass, so you should follow the diversion.

-Warning: Oak trees can be extensively infested by the oak processionary moth.
+Warning: Oak trees can be infested with the oak processionary moth over large areas.
 The caterpillar of the oak processionary moth is a health hazard.
 The stinging hairs of the caterpillars contain a nettle poison.
-They can also be dispersed by the wind.
-Contact with the caterpillars can be harmful to the health of humans and domestic animals.
-Caterpillar dermatitis is particularly common, with the symptoms: skin rashes and redness, slight swelling of the skin, wheals, itching and burning all over the body.
+They can also be carried by the wind.
+Contact with the caterpillars can be harmful to humans and pets.
+Caterpillar dermatitis is particularly common, with the following symptoms: Skin rashes and redness, slight swelling of the skin, wheals, itching and burning all over the body.
 If the stinging hairs (which contain thaumatopoein) are inhaled, this can lead to irritation of the mucous membranes of the mouth and nose, bronchitis, asthma or even allergic shock.
-Even after the life cycle of pupa, caterpillar and moth, the empty webs with their stinging hairs pose a risk over a longer period of time.
+Even after the life cycle of pupa, caterpillar and moth, the empty webs with their stinging hairs pose a threat over a longer period of time.

-Do not lie or sit on the ground in the vicinity of infested oaks.
+- Do not lay or sit on the ground in the vicinity of infested oak trees.

-Protect your body with clothing (neck, arms).Keep animals on a leash, stay on the path.
+- Lead animals on a leash, stay on the path

 Tips and hints

 Freigeist" restaurant at Ebernburg Castle: Tel.: 06708 6416661 Whatsapp: 0174 9259294 E-mail: email@example.com